 The purpose of this project is to support the Florida Department of Transportation (FDOT) District One, in partnership with the City of Marco Island, Collier County, and Collier Metropolitan Planning Organization (MPO), to evaluate the feasibility of a shared use path (SUP) along State Road (S.R.)
 951 (Collier Boulevard) and County Road (C.R.)
-92 (San Marco Road) and determine a preferred design concept for implementation that will complete the Marco Island Loop.
+92 (San Marco Road).
+The project will identify viable design concepts for implementation that will complete the Marco Island Loop.
 The terminology "trail" has been retained in certain instances as previous studies and investigations utilized the term.
 The MPO's 2019 Bike-Ped Master Plan identifies the corridor as part of its Shared-Use Nonmotorized (SUN) Trail and Spine Trail Network.
 It is also identified as a Land Trail Opportunity Trail/Corridor on the Florida Greenways & Trails System and will connect the City of Marco Island Bike Path Master Plan and the Naples Pathways Coalition Paradise Coast Trail Vision.
-This study will determine the need for a subsequent Project Development and Environment (PD&E) Study based on the potential project effects, right-of-way requirements, and in consideration of the potential use of federal funds for future project phases.
+This feasibility study will determine the need for a subsequent PD&E Study based on the potential project effects, right-of-way requirements, and in consideration of the potential use of federal funds for future project phases.